ashioyajotham/fingpt_trader/README.md

 ## License

-MIT License - See LICENSE for details.
+MIT License - See [LICENSE](LICENSE) for details.

+## Acknowledgements

+This project builds on the foundation of several important open-source projects and research:

+- **FinGPT Research**: Core ideas on financial sentiment analysis and market prediction using large language models were inspired by research from the FinGPT paper.
+The paper can be found [here](https://arxiv.org/abs/2306.06031).

+- **llama.cpp**: Our inferencing pipeline leverages the efficient llama.cpp framework for running the language model with minimal computational resources, enabling local execution without cloud dependencies.
+Read more about it [here](https://github.com/ggml-org/llama.cpp)

+- **Binance API**: Trading functionality is built on the Binance exchange API and Python client libraries, which provide a robust infrastructure for cryptocurrency trading.
+The API documentation can be found [here](https://binance-docs.github.io/apidocs/spot/en/#public-rest-api).

+- **Python AsyncIO**: The asynchronous architecture is powered by Python's AsyncIO framework, enabling efficient concurrent operations.
+Learn more about AsyncIO [here](https://docs.python.org/3/library/asyncio.html).

+Special thanks to all open-source contributors whose tools and libraries make projects like this possible.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure to follow the code style and include tests for new features.
-See CONTRIBUTING.md for more details.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.